closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

-This last attempt failed at reproducing the problem, but it informed our next steps. **This is another important lesson in debugging tricky problems – you sometimes have to try unlikely scenarios, first to rule them out, and second to inspire your next steps.**
+This last attempt failed at reproducing the problem, but it informed our next steps. **This is another important lesson in debugging tricky problems – you sometimes have to try unlikely scenarios, partly to rule them out, but also to inspire your next steps.**

 As described in [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455),